Television in Australia: Early demonstrations

 By comparison, the budget for the pilot episode of the 1964 Australian topical revue series The Mavis Bramston Show was just AU£1500.
-Adjusted for inflation, this was around A$3500 in 1967 figures; given that US-Australian dollar exchange rate in 1967 was A$1.00 = US$1.12, this still would have only equated to around US$4000–50 times less than Laugh-In.
+Adjusted for inflation, this was around A$3500 in 1967 figures; given that US–Australian dollar exchange rate in 1967 was A$1.00 = US$1.12, this still would have only equated to around US$4,000—50 times less than Laugh-In.

-Although by the end of the 1950s television had expanded to also include Brisbane, Adelaide and Perth, it was estimated that less than 5% of the residents in Melbourne, and fewer than 1% in Sydney owned a television set, which at the time cost, on average, six to ten weeks' wages.
-During these early years broadcast days were very short—all stations including the ABC only broadcast programs for a few hours each day and broadcast the test pattern for the rest of the time they were on air.
-Broadcast times were gradually increased over succeeding decades, although the ABC did not commence 24-hour broadcasting until 1993.
+Although by the end of the 1950s television had expanded to also include Brisbane, Adelaide and Perth, it was estimated that in 1956 less than 5% of the residents in Melbourne, and fewer than 1% in Sydney, owned a television set, which at the time cost, on average, six to ten weeks' wages.
+During these early years, broadcast days were very short—all stations including the ABC-only broadcast programs for a few hours each day and broadcast the test pattern for the rest of the time they were on air.
+Broadcast times were gradually increased over succeeding decades, although ABC did not commence 24-hour broadcasting until 1993.

 Early programmes

-A TV series The Adventures of Long John Silver was made in the Pagewood Studios, Sydney, for the American and British market; it was shown on the ABC in 1958.
-Local content was limited to talk and variety shows, and news and current affairs.
-Notable programs of the 1950s included TCN-9's including the long running music variety program Bandstand, (based on the US version of the same name) hosted by radio presenter and future newsreader Brian Henderson, HSV-7's weekly sport program, (that would broadcast for the next 28 years) World of Sport, and the shorter-lived programs, including the ABC's Six O'Clock Rock, hosted by Johnny O'Keefe.
+The TV series The Adventures of Long John Silver was made in the Pagewood Studios, Sydney, for the American and British market; it was shown on the ABC in 1958.
+Local content was limited to talk shows, variety shows, and news & current affairs.
+Notable programs of the 1950s included TCN-9's long-running music variety program Bandstand, (based on the US version of the same name) hosted by radio presenter and future newsreader Brian Henderson; HSV-7's weekly sport program, (that would broadcast for the next 28 years) World of Sport; and the shorter-lived programs, including the ABC's Six O'Clock Rock, hosted by Johnny O'Keefe.
 The first Australian serial drama, Autumn Affair, ran for a 10-month run on ATN-7.
-Programming also covered religion, for example, Discovering the Bible.
-Several programs in the 1950s were simply adaptations of already established radio programs, such as Pick a Box.
+Programming also covered religion; for example, Discovering the Bible.
+Several programs in the 1950s were simply adaptations of already established radio programs such as Pick a Box.